-- 3. Limited Supply Capacity: Tie the '5-Hex within 5 Hexes' limited resupply capacity rule for the rail-capture network to each Axis Railhead feeding the rail-capture network.
+- 1. Define the Rail-Capture as beginning GT25, as is leads to the KtR Playbook description of the rail-net near Crimea (Capture was not part of AGN/C games originally). - 2.
+Define the Operational Conversion: One line captured per turn per Army Group. - 3.
+Limited Supply Capacity: Tie the '5-Hex within 5 Hexes' limited resupply capacity rule (or the alternative 24 stacking points within 5 hexes house rule) for the rail-capture network to each Axis Railhead feeding the rail-capture network.
 This assumes that the supply capacity is determined by what appears at each Axis Railhead.
 So one Railhead feeding a rail-capture network only allows five hexes of resupply.
-If two Axis railheads join the same rail-capture network then ten hexes (five per Axis railhead). - 4.(Optional): If you really want to give the Axis an Operational problem (with the means to pay for its solution), make this 5-Hex limited resupply be gained by expending an MSU which must be placed on the Axis railhead (or on the line within six hexes of the railhed to allow for positioning prior to conversion).
+If two Axis railheads join the same rail-capture network then ten hexes (five per Axis railhead).

+4. Expend MSU for Limited Supply (Optional): If you really want to give the Axis an Operational problem (with the means to pay for its solution), make this 5-Hex limited resupply be gained by expending an MSU which must be placed on the Axis railhead (or on the line within six hexes of the railhead to allow for positioning prior to conversion).
 This then allows the Rail-capture network to 'throw-out' the MSU along the captured rail but spends an MSU per group of five hexes resupplied.
-This makes it an Operational choice with a price (an MSU) which must be planned and ties it to the existing rules for using MSUs for resupply when unable to trace to rail/roadnets.
+This makes it an Operational choice with a price (an MSU) which must be planned - and ties it to the existing rules for using MSUs for resupply when unable to trace to rail/roadnets.

 I personally like this approach, as once the Logistics bases appear Axis supply is so much better that this will introduce some difficult Operational decisions to pay for having Armies a long way from main supply road-rail networks, rather than them being instantly and automatically in free-supply.
-One could also make it random: 1-5 Expend and MSU, 6-10 Limited Supply is free.
+One could also make it random: 1-5 Expend an MSU, 6-10 Limited Supply is free (DRMs: -1 for more than 10 stacking points; +1 for less than 6 stacking points).